Do you know who this woman is?

-Daughter of Queen Elizabeth Wydeville.
+This woman is the daughter of Queen Elizabeth Wydeville.
 Granddaughter of Cecily Neville, Duchess of York, and Jacquetta of Luxemburg, Duchess of Bedford.
+Ring any bells?
+No?

 When writing about Margaret Beaufort a few months ago, I realized how frequently women are referred to in relation to men—and not just in the distant past.
-Many people have no idea who Elizabeth of York was until I start listing her male relatives.
+Many people have no idea who Elizabeth of York is until I start listing her male relatives.
+Can we change that?

 Authors, read this book if you need help with understanding what kind of research goes into a history book.
 It’s also reveals the rich background material available for historical fiction novels.
 I’m grateful for the painstaking research Weir must have suffered through to bring this woman’s story back to life.
 Reading the cryptic, chaotically spelled letters and ledgers from the sixteenth century is not easy.
 By digging deep into the surviving primary sources—Weir pored over account books to learn who the Queen paid for what and when—it is the one of the few ways to learn what life was actually like in the middle ages.
 It makes me think twice about tossing my shopping list and receipts.

 Readers, read this book if you want to see a person struggle to survive through a heck of a lot of ups and downs.
 Elizabeth was pushed and pulled through a myriad of different roles: from a princess at court to an exile hiding in sanctuary, from a brief moment as niece to the King nearly restored to her former position, to bride of the victor of the Battle of Bosworth.